drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/_index.md

 {{< mermaid >}}
 flowchart LR
    I -- £5 --> B
+   B -.
+Trading .-> B
    B([Business]) -- £100 --> I([Investor])
 {{< /mermaid >}}

+## Entity and the boundary of the firm

 One of the principles of accounting is that is done from the point of view of single entity.
 Here we have two, the investor and the business.
 If the investor is self employed and investing in their own business then the boundaries between the two get blurred.
 In the UK the tax authority [HMRC](https://www.gov.uk/money/income-tax) will normally require as self employed person to complete a tax return on behalf of you and your business.

 From the point of view of transactions there are two separate entities: